Most interesting landmarks of Eritrea

 Eritrea differs from most African countries regarding its landmarks.
-Contrary to most African countries here are few breathtaking natural landmarks but – huge variety of excellent man made landmarks.
+Contrary to most African countries here are few breathtaking natural landmarks but – a huge variety of excellent man-made landmarks.
 Highlights of Eritrea are:

 - Ancient and prehistoric cave art.
 The list of caves with old paintings in Eritrea exceeds 70, some of them contain truly outstanding examples of art.
 Most often the true meaning of these drawings is not understood by contemporary people.

 - Ancient and prehistoric settlements.
 The economic and political importance of Eritrea was much higher in antiquity than now.
 Millenia ago here were located lively trade cities – not all of them have been rediscovered yet.

 Featured: Massawa Old City

 Sturdy and tenacious, like Eritreans themselves, Massawa City has survived throughout the centuries.
 This old port city preserves an ensemble of wonderful Ottoman architecture.

 Robert D. Kaplan is one of our leading international journalists, someone who can explain the most complicated and volatile regions and show why they’re relevant to our world.
 In Surrender or Starve, Kaplan illuminates the fault lines in the Horn of Africa, which is emerging as a crucial region for America’s ongoing war on terrorism.